mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 For training, we will use [Google Colab](colab.research.google.com).
 It is an online environment to run Python with all the required packages already installed for ML.
 All you need is a Gmail account.
 But if you already have everything installed on your workstation, feel free to use so.

 The full code can be found [here (will open on Google Colab)](https://colab.research.google.com/drive/1OCEPVSfMK9Jk2JbdNPpcYP2_-9tOvdQU?usp=sharing).
 I will explain the code line by line here.
 Some of the explanations are written in the google colab too.
-But it will probably a better idea if you keep the colab tab  and this tab open side by side.
+It will probably a good idea to you keep the colab tab and this tab open side by side.

 Let's get started:

 * Head over to the [Google Colab](https://colab.research.google.com/drive/1OCEPVSfMK9Jk2JbdNPpcYP2_-9tOvdQU?usp=sharing).
 * In Google Colab there are two types of sections.
 The Code section and the Text section.
 Text sections are just that, text, to explain the following code.
 Code sections are the ones that you will have to run.